dreamonkey/quasar-app-extension-animate/README.md

 ## Donate

-If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).
+If you appreciate the work that went into this App Extension, please consider [donating](https://github.com/sponsors/dreamonkey).